How to Boot DOS from USB with Rufus

 • UEFI and Legacy BIOS Support: The utility supports both UEFI and Legacy BIOS boot modes, making it versatile for different types of computers.

-• Multilingual: This software has been translated over the years to support several popular languages, including; English, Español, Русский, Português, Français, Deutsch, 中文, Italiano, Türkçe, 日本語, 한국어, Nederlands, العربية, Polski, Svenska, Bahasa Indonesia, ไทย, Українська, Čeština, Română, עברית, Ελληνικά, Magyar, Dansk, Suomi, Norsk, Hrvatski, Bahasa Malaysia, Български, Slovenščina, Slovensky, Tiếng Việt, Lietuvių, Latviešu, Srpski, Português do Brasil, Polski, Română, Български, Bahasa Indonesia, Японский, ไทย, עברית, العربية, فارسی
+• Multilingual: This software has been translated over the years to support several popular languages, including English, Español, Русский, Português, Français, Deutsch, 中文, Italiano, Türkçe, 日本語, 한국어, Nederlands, العربية, Polski, Svenska, Bahasa Indonesia, ไทย, Українська, Čeština, Română, עברית, Ελληνικά, Magyar, Dansk, Suomi, Norsk, Hrvatski, Bahasa Malaysia, Български, Slovenščina, Slovensky, Tiếng Việt, Lietuvių, Latviešu, Srpski, Português do Brasil, Română, Български, Bahasa Indonesia, Японский, ไทย, עברית, العربية, فارسی

-Rufus Software Specs
+Rufus Software Specifications

 • Website: Project Page